 Bettina von Zwehl

-Bettina von Zwehl is an important contemporary photographer whose practice focuses on portraiture.
-As part of the Museum’s HLF-funded Armada Portrait Activity Plan, she took portraits of local young women in the style of Tudor portrait miniatures, drawing upon the visual legacy of portraits of Elizabeth I as a young woman.
+Bettina von Zwehl is an important contemporary artist whose practice focuses on portraiture.
+As part of the Museum’s NHLF-funded Armada Portrait Activity Plan, the artists made a series of portraits of local young women in the style of sixteenth century portrait miniatures, drawing upon the visual legacy of portraits of Elizabeth I as a young woman.